nemixu/Milestone1/README.md

 - I would like to Acknowledge Anthony O'Brien - for his continued tips and tricks throught this project and helped with some debugging that was ongoing early on.
 - Simen Daehlin for his review on the project and giving constructive feedback and changes to be made.
   -Aleksander Andersen for his suggestions on readme file.

+**This project is for educational use only and was created for the Code Institute Module of User Centric front end development**

+**Created by Stephen Seagrave**